Director of Development, Enough Project

 Department: Enough Project

 Enough, a project of the Center for American Progress, has an immediate opening for an experienced Director of Development.
-Enough is looking for a Director of Development who is highly motivated by a strong commitment to the vision and mission of the Project.
-The ideal candidate will have strong prior experience in promoting human rights and fund development.
-In partnership with the Executive Director, other members of the management team, a Development Advisory Committee, and the development staff of the Center for American Progress, the Development Director will articulate and execute the development strategy and goals of the Enough Project.
-This individual will be responsible for coordinating outreach with current and potential donors and foundations, identifying prospective new donors, and preparing all funding proposals and grant reports in close coordination with Enough management and program staff.
+Enough is looking for a Director of Development who is highly motivated by a strong commitment to the vision and mission of the project.
+The ideal candidate will have strong prior experience in development and promoting human rights.
+In partnership with the Co-Founder, other members of the senior management team, and the development staff of the Center for American Progress, the Development Director will articulate and execute the development strategy and goals of the Enough Project.
+This individual will be responsible for coordinating outreach with current and potential donors and foundations; identifying prospective new donors, including foundations; and preparing all funding proposals and grant reports in close coordination with Enough management and program staff.

-- Work with Enough leadership team including the Executive Director, the Project co-Founder, and other senior management to develop and implement a multi-year fundraising strategy that includes major donors, special events, foundation and corporate giving, and other activities to raise the organization’s annual operating budget.
+- Work with Enough leadership team including the Co-Founder and the senior management team to develop and implement a multi-year fundraising strategy that includes major donors, special events, and foundation and corporate giving, as well as communications and marketing elements, to raise the organization’s annual operating budget.

-- In consultation with the leadership team, recruit and convene a fundraising Advisory Committee of high net worth individuals deeply committed to the mission of the Enough Project and willing to assist in fundraising efforts and provide oversight for the development and implementation of the fundraising strategy.
+- In consultation with the senior managment team, recruit and convene a fundraising Advisory Committee of high net-worth individuals deeply committed to the mission of the Enough Project and willing to assist in fundraising efforts and provide oversight for the development and implementation of the fundraising strategy.

-- Create all development materials and participate in developing and implementing marketing strategies and materials for outreach to and conservation of donors.
+- Create all development materials and participate in developing and implementing marketing and communications strategies and materials for outreach to and conservation of donors.

 - Research, identify, and cultivate sources of foundation grants.

-- Assist Enough Project co-Founder John Prendergast, who has long been the principal fundraiser and public face of the project, in cultivating and meeting the needs of celebrity supporters and current private donors to the project.
+- Assist Co-Founder John Prendergast, who has long been the principal fundraiser and public face of the project, in cultivating new donors and servicing existing ones.

-- Support Enough leadership in outreach and cultivation of prospective donors.
+- Support Enough’s management team in outreach and cultivation of prospective donors.

 - Cultivate and maintain relationships with current and potential foundation donors.

-- Coordinate Enough development activities with the CAP Development team and with CAP finance department and assist the executive team with budget oversight and management.
+- Coordinate Enough development activities with the CAP development team and CAP finance department and assist the executive team with budget oversight and management.

 - Develop and oversee systems and procedures for maintaining accurate and comprehensive donor and prospect information.